dalenewman/Cfg-NET/README.md

 }
 ```

-### Injecting Customizers into Model's Contructor
+### Customization

+If the attributes and methods aren't enough,
-If you want to inject customizers into
+you may inject customizers (e.g. things
-Cfg-NET, an interface is defined for this.
-Read more about injecting [here](https://github.com/dalenewman/Cfg-NET/blob/master/Articles/Autofac.md).
+implementing `ICustomizer`) into
+your model's contructor.

 ### Serialize